AlphaFold

 AlphaFold2 was the breakthrough version presented at CASP14, the 14th Critical Assessment of protein Structure Prediction, in 2020 and published in Nature in 2021.
 The AlphaFold2 paper reported accuracy competitive with experimental structures in many cases and described a redesigned neural-network system for predicting protein structures.

 Technically, AlphaFold2 combined sequence information, evolutionary patterns, structural templates when available, attention-based representation learning, and geometric reasoning over residues and atom positions.
 The important point for the wider AI field was not one component alone.
-It was the integration of biological priors, learned representations, data scale, and end-to-end structure prediction into a system that could produce practically useful molecular models.
+It was the integration of biological priors, learned representations, data scale, and end-to-end structure prediction into a system that could produce practically useful molecular models under a well-defined evaluation regime.

 In 2024, the Nobel Prize in Chemistry recognized the field impact.
 The prize was divided between David Baker for computational protein design and Demis Hassabis and John Jumper for protein structure prediction, with Nobel materials explicitly identifying AlphaFold2 as the AI model behind that breakthrough.